pow123/SWC_2018-02-25/index.md

 ```
 The folder (in this case, Thesis) that contains .git sub-directory is called ***repository***.
 Git uses this (.git) special sub-directory to store all the information about the project, including all files and sub-directories located within the project’s directory.
 If we ever delete the .git sub-directory, we will lose the project’s history.

 We can check that everything is set up correctly by asking Git to tell us the status of our project.
-Let's try thw `git status` command now.
+Let's try the `git status` command now.
 ```
 $ git status
 On branch master